 What is employee relations, and what does it mean in today’s corporate climate?
-Employee relations is an important ideal and cultural pillar in the modern workplace.
+What is employee relations is more than a question: it’s a central component of successful workplace management.
 It is a management style emphasizing cooperation to improve the office environment for everyone present.
 But how does that lofty ideal transfer into tangible actions and results?
 Let’s talk about it.

 What Is Employee Relations in HR?

-Ultimately, employee relations is a program owned and promoted by a Human Resources (HR) department to improve interactions and relationships between employees and their employers.
+Ultimately, employee relations in human resource management is a program led by HR to improve interactions and relationships between employees and their employers.
 While the focus of individual HR employee relations plans may differ between companies, most programs emphasize communication, policies and discipline, psychological safety, conflict resolution, and performance and development.

 For those wondering, “What is employee relations in HR?” and what it looks like in action, the HR department is integral to upholding worker’s rights, ensuring both corporations and employees are treated fairly, and fostering a safe environment for feedback.
 Real-world examples of employee relations include non-biased performance evaluations, anonymous employee surveys, clear corporate policies, interventions, conflict resolutions, and more.
 While HR is often the spearhead of employee relations, it takes the cooperation of the whole organization for policies to work effectively.